GBL-SASM-Alert/node-red-contrib-moduleflows/README.md

 Using the **moduleflows** module, you can divide flows into modular units, making it easy to manage and reuse them.
 The moduleflows offers three key functionalities

 1. **Modularization** : It allows you to break down your flows into smaller, self-contained modules, making it easier to manage and understand complex workflows.
-You can determine which property to use within the “moduleflows in” node, and you have the flexibility to modify and apply that property within the "moduleflows" node.
+You can determine which property to use within the "moduleflows in" node, and you have the flexibility to modify and apply that property within the "moduleflows" node.

 ![Untitled](img/Untitled.png)